corpetty/py-etherscan-api/README.md

 - proxies
 - blocks
 - transactions
+- tokens

-The remaining available modules provided by Etherscan.io will be added eventually...
+The remaining available modules provided by Etherscan.io and Snowtrace.io will be added eventually...

 ## Available Networks

 Currently, this works for the following networks:

-- Mainnet
-- Ropsten
+- Ethereum: Mainnet, Ropsten
+- Avalanche: Mainnet, Fuji

 ## Examples